90 Day Parts Warranty Guarantee

 If your car is louder than normal, it’s most likely not the engine.
 The problem is in the exhaust system, which is connected to, but distinct from, the engine.
 Usually, it’s the muffler or catalytic converter causing the loud noises.

 If your car needs an engine part replaced, you could spend a small fortune getting new parts.
 Instead, save a bundle by purchasing gently used auto parts from Sturtevant Auto.
-Our 11 acres of salvage vehicles has a wide range of donor cars to choose from, guaranteeing you find the exact used repacement engine part you’re looking for at a price you can afford.
+Our 11 acres of salvage vehicles has a wide range of donor cars to choose from, guaranteeing you find the exact used replacement engine part you’re looking for at a price you can afford.

 5. Oil Puddle Under Parked Car

 If you notice a pitch-black oil puddle on the concrete whenever you back your car up, it’s an unfortunate sign that something is wrong with your vehicle.
-While this is often an indicator of something serious that an experienced mechanic needs to examine, there are several troubleshooting steps you can take to simply help identify the problem, or at least eliminate a few easy to solve issues before you spend a fortune on repairs.
+While this is often an indicator of something serious that an experienced mechanic needs to examine, there are several troubleshooting steps you can take to simply help identify the problem, or at least eliminate a few easy-to-solve issues before you spend a fortune on repairs.

 1. For safety reasons, keep a fire extinguisher in your car.